 Where I Stayed on Folegandros – Vrahos Boutique Hotel

-We decided to stay at Vrahos Boutique Hotel because of the modern rooms and the low rates.
-I also wanted to stay in Karavostasis because this was going to be our only ocean view during our trip!
+I decided to stay at Vrahos Boutique Hotel because of the modern rooms and the low rates.
 Generally, I enjoyed my stay but there were a few small things I wish were different.

-For one, we didn’t have a black out blind so it was hard to sleep in after 7am every day.
-Also, our room was very outdated compared to the photos online.
+For one, the room didn’t have a black out blind so it was hard to sleep in after 7am every day.
+Also, the room was very outdated compared to the photos online.
 It was still comfortable and clean though so that was nice!
 They provided free transfers to and from the port even though it’s only about a 5 minute walk away.
 Pictured above is the delicious breakfast buffet that is 12 euros per person.

 What to Do in Folegandros